 Peter has broad experience with federal and state tax disputes.
 He has successfully resolved challenges to positions taken on client’s income tax, gift tax and estate tax returns, and has successfully challenged state property valuations related to real property taxes.

-Peter is recognized in The Best Lawyers in America® for Elder Law and is AV Preeminent® Peer Review Rated by Martindale-Hubbell®, the highest rating possible.
+Peter is recognized by The Best Lawyers in America® for Elder Law and Trusts and Estates.
+He is AV Preeminent® Peer Review Rated by Martindale-Hubbell®, the highest rating possible.
 Peter served as the Chair of the Elder Law Section of the State Bar of Wisconsin and as a member of the Wisconsin Attorney General’s Taskforce for the Reduction of Elder Abuse.

 Peter assists clients with: